Our Top Reasons for Visiting India

 Explorer and adventurer Sir Ranulph Fiennes (the first person to climb Mount Everest and cross both polar ice-caps) says it best: "Escaping the office to lie by a pool surrounded by other Brits has never appealed to me.
 I can understand why young holidaymakers want to party or relax by a pool, but it is no surprise to me that – these days – my generation want more adventure from their holiday."

 So, whether you're looking to reach the summit of Africa's highest peak, bamboo raft down the rushing rivers of Southeast Asia, or follow in the footsteps of historic Antarctic explorers - we have you covered with a range of unique and inspiring activity holidays guaranteed to take you on a adventurous journey of discovery.

-Here are just seven of our favourite activity holidays, filled with epic adventure travel experiences, to give you some ideas:
+Here are just eight of our favourite activity holidays, filled with epic adventure travel experiences, to give you some ideas: